IREL (India): Rare Earth Permanent Magnet Plant (REPM), Vishakapatnam

 This plant was opened in 2023.
 IREL has set up this plant for producing Rare Earth Permanent Magnet (REPM) at Visakhapatnam based on Indigenous Technology.
 This plant produces samarium-cobalt permanent magnets.

 The plant has an annual capacity of 3,000 kg and overall cost is 197 crore.
 The Facility has been established based on indigenous technology developed by BARC and DMRL and using indigenous rare earth Samarium resources.

+Rare Earth & Titanium Theme Park, Bhopal

+IREL has established plants for production of Lanthanum, Cerium and Neodymium metals at Rare Earth & Titanium Theme Park, Bhopal.

 IRERC, Kollam

 The Corporate Research Centre is located at Kollam, Kerala and carries out research in the field of value added products from beach sand minerals, undertakes consultancy projects on mineral separation and flow sheet development, carrying out mineral analysis and caters to the needs of internal and external customers.

 Research and development

 IREL Technology Development Council (IRELTDC) is formed with an objective of promoting industrial scale research and development (R&D) that would be beneficial to the overall programme of DAE in both strategic and non-strategic fields utilizing mineral & value-added products of IREL.
 Council invites funds and monitors R&D project proposals from CSIR, IITs, State & Central laboratories, for large scale application & exploitation on the areas of technology of mutual interest.